SAL de IBIZA

 5 tbsp olive oil

-Heat the olive oil in a pan and roast the asparagus for about 10-12 minutes or bake in the oven for about 25 minutes.
-Add a little water and simmer gently.
-Successively poach the eggs without shell in boiling water.
-When the asparagus has a nice roasting color spread on the plates.
-Put the poached eggs on the asparagus.
-Sprinkle with the sea salt of SAL de IBIZA Isla Blanca and ENJOY!
+Heat olive oil in a pan and roast the asparagus for about 10-12 minutes or bake in the oven for about 25 minutes.
+Add some water and simmer gently.
+Poach the eggs one at a time without shells in boiling water.
+When the asparagus has a nice roasted color, distribute it on the plates.
+Place the poached eggs on the asparagus.
+Sprinkle with the sea salt from SAL de IBIZA Isla Blanca and ENJOY!

 • Sal de Ibiza - salt from the island of Ibiza